 Flash back to your childhood: a time where planes were sick, robots were epic, and dragons were the coolest thing in the fucking universe!
 The paper and the costumes were what let the imagination soar!
 Games were your blood, pop-culture was your life!
 Candy was a delicacy rivaled only by pizza!
 Saturday morning was your weekly holiday!
 Wasn't all that fun?
 Wasn't that cool?!
 Don't you wanna relive some of that childhood wonder?!

-In the cold hard world where nostalgia is ruled by cashgrabs and rewatches, finding an experience that truly, earnestly hardens back to your glory days is in somewhat short supply.
-Thankfully, Hisone to
+In the cold hard world where nostalgia is ruled by cashgrabs and rewatches, finding an experience that earnestly harkens back to your glory days is in somewhat short supply.
+Thankfully, Hisone to Maso-tan

-Maso-tan seeks a new path to fulfill your childlike desires: combining planes, dragons, and giant robots to create a charming experience, nigh-unparalleled in the industry!...at least at first.
+seeks a new path to fulfill your childlike desires: combining planes, dragons, and giant robots to create a charming experience unparalleled in the industry!...at least at first.

-We best start with our protagonist, Hisone Amakasu.
+Let's start with our protagonist, Hisone Amakasu.
 She is one of the most adorkable, relatable, and endearing protagonists I’ve seen to date.
-Seeing this beleaguered dolt of communication in a constant edge of having everything thrust upon her so fast as she tries to wriggle her way out as no one listens to her, and seeing her struggle with not trying to let her blunt brain speak for her, is an absolute joy.
-Seeing her and Nao snap is a riot given the chemistry they and other characters have with each other -even despite the crass humor that bad LN shows pull-.
+Seeing this beleaguered dolt in a constant edge of having everything thrust upon her so fast as she tries to wriggle her way out of overbearing situations as no one listens to her is an absolute joy.
+Watching her try not to let her blunt brain do the talking for her, only for that to fail, is some of the most fun I have with the show.
+Seeing her and Nao snap is a riot given the chemistry they and other characters have -all this regardless of the crass humor that bad LN shows often tend to pull-.
 Their parallels with certain characters early on are also wonderous to display, due to this show’s marvelous presentation that is akin to an adult recapturing the whimsey and magic of an astounded child.
-This presentation additionally makes it easier to overlook the sci-fi jargon and how absurd the premise truly is, with dragons requiring airplane parts in order to somehow transform and blend in, and whatnot.
-However, it doesn’t let me dismiss inconsistencies, occasionally clumsy and insular dialogue & events, or any aggravating twists and set-ups.
+This presentation also makes it easier to overlook the plethora of sci-fi jargon and how absurd the premise truly is, with dragons requiring airplane parts in order to somehow transform and blend in, and whatnot.
+However, it doesn’t let me dismiss inconsistencies, occasionally clumsy dialogue, or any aggravating twists and set-ups.
 Having a bunch of characters with hit and miss traits and quirks won’t change that, no matter how funny the good ones can be.

 It does lose that sense of wonder, much like children do.
 Soon after the rest of the main cast is introduced, Hisone to Maso-tan focuses more on its growing cast of characters and their problems.
 It does a decent job with that, but not one substantial enough to truly make up for that loss, especially with a few admittedly small errors in the script.
-The concept is still too silly to work perfectly -notably with the ridiculous premise of the second half-, and the humor’s highlights aren’t as high as they were before.
+Unfortunately, the concept is still too silly to work perfectly, and the humor’s highlights aren’t as high as they were before.
 The show also transforms into a calculated love map with some out-there twists, so take that as you will.

 Studio Bones is famous for their slick visuals, only adding this to their monumental catalog.
 Frequent bad plane & pilot CGI aside, the flying sequences are an absolute joy to witness, feeling extremely lifelike and kinetic with all sorts of turns, loops, and fast movements done by the OTFs.
 Speaking of which, the OTF designs are wonderful, most especially Masotan’s.
 The rest of the character designs are well-done and immensely varied, with a wonderful, almost child drawing-esque aesthetic that is tailor-made for bouncy character animation and uproarious facial expressions.
 It all culminates into a unique visual style that makes this show even more of a joy to watch, even when it transitions past its initial phase.

 Such a shame the show lost what made is so captivating.
 However, while it never rose to the heights of its early episodes, it does still offer a worthwhile viewing experience, even if that one is more awkward.
 It even loses some of the bad humor presented early on, even though it lost the better humor on top of that.
 Spring-boarding off such a wonderful start into something grander is difficult, even with a likable main cast and superb main lead.
-The show grew to what felt like a teenager -perhaps even adult phase, for better or worse.
-It grew more insular, less spectacular, and whilst it is a pity, it didn’t lose heart or soul, or even looks.
+The show grew to what felt like a teenage -perhaps even adult phase, for better or worse.
+It grows more contemporary, less spectacular, and while it that's a pity, it didn’t lose heart or soul.
 It simply lost its whimsey, much like we all do.
 Alas, it’s time to return.